Who We Are

 Fran has found that the essence of each teaching has been to listen “with the ears of your heart” to all that is speaking within and around you.
 She trusts that the power, the beauty, and the authenticity of going out on the land and listening will bring people what they need to live their lives with deeper passion, meaning, and purpose.
 Part of the purpose implicit within each person’s story is what is brought back to their most immediate relationships, to the work they do in the world be it paid or service, to their broader community, and increasingly, as a seed for cultural change that leads to human being and doing that is in balance with the Earth and the Other Than Human world.

-A mother and grandmother, she lives in East Montpelier, Vermont, with her husband, Peter, balancing the tending of goats, garden, and hearth with work as a spiritual life coach and wilderness quest guide.
-She trained with The School of Lost Borders, the Animas Valley Institute, The Institute for Spiritual Development, Earth Island Expeditions (now known as the MettaEarth Institute), Naropa University Authentic Leadership, and The Newfield Network - Ontological Coaching.
-Most recently, Fran completed training in Clinical Pastoral Education (1 CPE), End of Life Doula, and Hospice.
-Fran is a member of the Wilderness Guide Council.
+A mother and grandmother, she lives in East Montpelier, Vermont, with her husband, Peter, balancing the tending of goats, garden, and hearth with work as a Chaplain in long term care and spiritual life coach .
+Not currently guiding wilderness quests, she serves as Elder and Mentor to the Central Vermont Wilderness Quest.
+Fran trained with The School of Lost Borders, the Animas Valley Institute, The Institute for Spiritual Development, Earth Island Expeditions (now known as the MettaEarth Institute), Naropa University Authentic Leadership, and The Newfield Network - Ontological Coaching.
+Fran completed training in Clinical Pastoral Education (1 CPE), End of Life Doula, and Hospice.

 x